Connect with others who understand.

 Complications of Not Being Able To Cut Toenails

-Some people end up having to have toenails removed to deal with the issue.
-A number of members have experienced this.
-One shared, “I had one full nail removed and a partially ingrown one on my big toe, too.”
+Several MyMSTeam members have shared similar experiences.
+“I had one full nail removed and a partially ingrown one on my big toe, too,” one member wrote.

 Another explained, “I had a toenail removed due to frequent ingrown toenail infections, so it’s sore.
 I’m having the other one done in a few weeks.”